Table of contents

 Now let’s talk about why it is worth creating serverless apps.
 There are several reasons why I prefer serverless apps:

 - Easy to scale.

 - Low cost.

 I like this concept so much because I need to worry only about my application code.
-I don’t need to ensure that my server is running, patched on-time, and secured.
+I don’t need to worry that my server is running, patched on-time, and secured.
 Of course, cloud provider takes care about a lot of heavy lifting for you including security, but there are some Security Best Practices For Serverless Applications, which you need to keep in mind while developing your code.

 It’s very cheap to run a Serverless application too.
 I’m paying for computing resources required to process only requests to my application.
 That means, if other people or services do not use my application, I’m not paying for it.